OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

 vendor_info.json
 ================

-Additional vendor-related information for the course, if applicable (only applicable in certain legacy courses)

-.. warning:: Needs more detail
+Additional custom vendor information specific to the NextThought Platform.
+This data structure is deprecated.

 ScormContent (folder)
 =====================